 The Prospect Point Bar & Grill is a great place for casual dining.
 It’s usually open between 11 am and 7 pm with a special Happy Hour menu from 3 until 5 pm.

-As of the summer of 2018, on the restaurant’s menu, a half pound of chicken wings costs around $13, a bowl of soup $13 to $16, ale battered cod fish and chips $24, and a burger $18.
-During Happy Hour craft beer on tap costs $5 as do glasses of sangria.
-The restaurant provides ocean wise seafood, vegetarian, vegan, and gluten free options.
+As of the summer of 2018, on the restaurant’s menu, a half pound of chicken wings cost around $13, a bowl of soup $13 to $16, ale battered cod fish and chips $24, and a burger $18.
+During Happy Hour craft beer on tap cost $5 as did glasses of sangria.
+The restaurant serves Ocean Wise Seafood, vegetarian, vegan, and gluten free options.

 What to do in the Area

 There is so much to do and see in Stanley Park, including in areas close to Prospect Point.